JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 </tabs>

 When configuring your project, check the Kotlin Gradle plugin compatibility with available Gradle versions.
-In the following table, there are minimum and maximum fully supported versions of Gradle and Android Gradle plugin:
+In the following table, there are the minimum and maximum fully supported versions of Gradle and Android Gradle plugin:

 | Kotlin version | Gradle min and max versions              | Android Gradle plugin min and max versions            |
 |----------------|------------------------------------------|-------------------------------------------------------|